kevinbencs/recipe-site-backend/Readme.md

 401    error: "This session has expired.
 Please login"
 ```

-- POST /newsletter: Subsribe for newsletter
+- POST /newsletter: Subscribe to the newsletter

 Body:
 ```